KwokHing/Pencils-of-Promise/README.md

 | 10  | 1                      | 20                    | 47              | 22                   | 2                     |
 | 11  | NA                     | 13                    | 49              | 29                   | 1                     |

+From the above table and previous plot, we are not sure if there are any improvement of the teacher's scoring over time.
+Therefore, the mean score of each question is plotted to visualise if there are any improvement over time.

 ![png](images/1.png)